Proving the Thesis - General Principles

 In a way, all communication has a purpose: to persuade or argue for the validity of what is being said.
 Even when a person is expressing an emotion, effective communication involves convincing the audience that those feelings are legitimate.

-The same strategies used to develop a good writing are used when the purpose is specifically to persuade.
+The same strategies used to develop good writing are used when the purpose is specifically to persuade.
 Transitional devices, use of examples, facts and statistics, primary and secondary sources, and rhetorical modes including analysis, definition, comparison/contrast, and cause and/or Effect are ways to prove your point.

 Examples